-Everyday household tasks or chores can become prosperous therapy opportunities if you know how to utilize them.
-For this blog post, I’m going to show you how you can maximize your child’s learning during bathtime – an activity that can be quite stressful and even time consuming for many parents.
+Everyday household tasks or chores can become productive therapy opportunities if you know how to utilize them.
+For this blog post, I’m going to show you how to maximize and expand vocabulary and speech therapy activities during your child’s bathtime – a daily event that can be quite stressful and even time-consuming for many parents.
+Children learn EVERYWHERE!

-Put everything that you will need to make bathtime fun and stimulating (toys, soap, cloth, shampoo, towel, etc.).
+Get everything that you need to make bathtime fun and stimulating (toys, soap, cloth, shampoo, towel, etc.).
 Make sure that they’re clearly visible and that your child can reach them.
 Ask them to name the objects and help them out when they have difficulty.

 Don’t just stop at the objects.
 This is the perfect time to target your child’s vocabulary related to their body parts as well!